smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 **Alternative flow 2**
 1.b.1 RC app_1 stops controlling module_1
-1.b.2 SDL sends OnRCStatus to HMI and to app1 with all modules in `freeModules`
+1.b.2 SDL sends OnRCStatus to HMI with all modules in `freeModules`

 ## Use Case 4: Notification about change of RC module allocation for multiple apps